University Policy

 A. The Office of University Records Management is authorized to:

-- Conduct operational reviews as needed of the implementation of the records management policies and practices within the University to discover where policies and standards are met.
+3. Provide guidance and conduct operational reviews as needed of the implementation of the records management policies and practices within the University to discover where policies and standards are met.

 B. University Employees and Authorized Agents must: